 Staphylococcal scalded skin syndrome

 First-line treatment: In all cases, the therapeutic strategy is to eliminate the pathogenic microorganism using an effective antimicrobial agent.
 Penicillin antibiotics remain first-line for erysipelas.
-There is sparse evidence supporting the use of particular antibiotic classes for cellulitis; limited data suggests that macrolide antibiotics may be more effective than penicillin antibiotics for cellulitis.
-There is similarly limited data to support the use of intravenous antibiotics over the use of oral antibiotics; in fact there are small studies demonstrating that oral therapies may be in some cases more effective than intravenous treatment.
-Early data may also support the use of prophylactic antimicrobial therapy following an episode of leg cellulitis in patients who are high risk for recurrence.
+There is recent evidence supporting the use of particular antibiotic classes for uncomplicated skin infections, including cellulitis.
+Limited data suggests that macrolide antibiotics may be more effective penicillins for cellulitis; given the increase in macrolide resistance, caution should be used when considering macrolide monotherapy.
+There is similarly limited data to support the use of intravenous antibiotics over the use of oral antibiotics; in fact, there are small studies demonstrating that oral therapies may be in some cases more effective than intravenous treatment.
+Small studies may also support the use of prophylactic antimicrobial therapy with penicillin antibiotics following an episode of leg cellulitis in patients who are high risk for recurrence.

 Patients with systemic symptoms, significant neutrophilia, diabetes mellitus, immunosuppression, neutropenia, erysipelas of the face, associated with decubitus ulcers, or cellulitis on dependent extremities should be hospitalized and parenteral therapy is recommended.